 Programs are more specific than the broad government functions and may appear in several agencies.
 For example, the budget program "State health services" within the broad individual and family services function includes the provision of direct health care services to individuals and families through state-operated facilities, including services relating to child development, drug and alcohol abuse, geriatric care, inpatient medical, maternal and child health, mental health, intellectual disabilities, outpatient medical, technical support and administration, and other services.
 This program is included in several agencies, including the University of Virginia Medical Center, Virginia Commonwealth University, the Department of Behavioral Health and Developmental Services, and the Department of Veterans Services.
-The "administrative and support services" program combines a wide variety of discrete services, including architectural and engineering services, food and dietary services, physical plant services can be found across many different agencies.
-As of 2016, Virginia had more than 200 budget programs.
+The "administrative and support services" program combines a wide variety of discrete services, including architectural and engineering services, and others.
+Administrative and support services can be found across many different agencies.
+As of 2017, Virginia had more than 200 budget programs.